JCT: A few years ago, I sent a mailer to socreds

 plan to play again tomorrow evening.

-You meet a friend, Little Lenny who wants to play so you lend him
+You meet a friend, Little Lenny who wants

 the 100 chips and take Lenny's IOU.
 Little Lenny comes, plays all